lucasmendoncca/lucasmendoncca/README.md

 ### Hi there!

-I'm currently working on a Machine Vision software
+- Currently working on a Machine Vision software
-I have both professional experience and a keen interest in Machine Learning, Computer Vision, and Industry 4.0.
+- Professional experience and a keen interest in Machine Learning, Computer Vision, and Industry 4.0
+- B.E in Electrical Engineering

 ##
 </div>